ajtonsager/2024_ChIP_exo/README.md

 1. Search for each factor with the search bar
 2. Left click on "META DATA"
 3. **Right** click on the direct download arrow, and selecting "Copy link address"
-4. In your terminal, use `wget` to download the data to your working directory An example of the link for a replicate from Spn1 is shown below:
+4. In your terminal, use `wget` to download the data to your working directory.
+An example of the link for a replicate from Spn1 is shown below:
 ```
 wget https://www.datacommons.psu.edu/download/eberly/pughlab/yeast-epigenome-project/12107_YEP.zip
 ```